stephenslab/mixsqp/README.md

-For a more detailed illustration of the SQP algorithm applied to the problem of computing maximum-likelihood estimates for a mixture model, walk through the introductory vignette:
+For a more detailed illustration of the SQP algorithm applied to the problem of computing maximum-likelihood estimates for a mixture model, work through the introductory vignette:

 ```R
 vignette("mixsqp-intro")
 ```

-To learn more, visit the [package website][mixsqp-website], or see the "mixsqp" help page:
+To learn more, visit the [package website][mixsqp-website], or view the "mixsqp" help page:

 ```R